gSchool/DNA-release-3/03-Phase-B/05a_modular_contracting.md

 * type: paragraph
 * id: 52f1881e-bb51-4476-9547-e995fb20ee9e
 * title: !Opt.
-Lesson Feedback: Greenfield and Brownfield
+Lesson Feedback: Modular Contracting
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->